YouTube copyright strike: Strikes for posting own work

 Copyright strikes have also been issued against creators themselves.
-Miracle of Sound's channel was hit with multiple copyright strikes as a result of automated strikes by the distributor of their own music.
+Miracle of Sound's channel received copyright strikes as a result of automated strikes by the distributor of their own music.

 Strikes for works in the public domain

-In a similar incident to such strikes, though in another forum, Sony issued an automated copyright strike against James Rhodes for a video on Facebook of him playing part of a piece by Bach, on the grounds that they owned the copyright on a similar recording, and when the strike was challenged, asserted that they owned the rights to the work, before finally admitting that Bach's compositions are in the public domain.
+In a similar incident to strikes, though in another forum, Sony Music issued an automated copyright strike against James Rhodes for a video on Facebook of him playing a part of a piece by Bach, on the grounds that they owned the copyright on a similar recording, and when the strike was challenged, asserted that they owned the rights to the work, before finally admitting that Bach's compositions are in the public domain.

 Strikes for unknown reasons

 Some publishers on YouTube report not understanding why they have received strikes.

-This may relate to the fact that 99.95 percent of DMCA takedown notices are actually sent at random URLs that could have existed (valid format) but are not actually used at all at the time the takedown notice is sent.
-This is the work of bots having no valid claims to any copyright, trying to carpet bomb DMCA notices for various illegal reasons such as trying to ruin a competitor.